 As far back as I can remember photography has been a part of my life.
 I was 6 years old when I brought my mom’s camera to my 1st grade show-n-tell.
 I’ve had a camera in my hand ever since.
 It’s a part of who I am.
 Capturing an image allows me to revisit that moment, along with the experience surrounding it, long after it’s gone.

-After college I moved to my current location of San Luis Obispo, California.
+After college I moved to San Luis Obispo, California.
 I began working at Really Right Stuff Inc. where they design, manufacture and sell top-of-the-line camera support systems.
 Working with high-end carbon fiber tripods and other complex camera equipment has helped develop my technical knowledge.

 I currently live in Illinois working as a photographer full time, exploring and photographing as much as I possibly can!